omareldeeb/tum-moodle-downloader/Readme.md

           specified `destination`, if the file already exists locally
     * If nothing is specified for the `update_handling`, existing local files are overridden
 * Note:
-    * Running `$ python src/main.py download "Analysis für Informatik"` downloads only the resources for the course "Analyis für Informatik" based on the configuration file.
+    * Running `$ python -m tum_moodle_downloader.main download "Analysis für Informatik"` downloads only the resources for the course
+      "Analyis für Informatik" based on the configuration file.
     * Use `".*"` as the pattern for the last rule, if you want files for which none of the other rules apply to be downloaded.